YufanPeter/Premier-League-Analysis-Referee-Bias-/README.md

 ## 🌟 Why It Matters

 In the world of sports, integrity is everything.
-While outright corruption is rare, unconscious bias—favoring home teams, big clubs, or reacting to crowd pressure—can subtly influence the beautiful game.
+While outright corruption is rare, unconscious bias—favoring home teams, big clubs can subtly influence the beautiful game.
 This project aims to:

 * **Provide Objective Analysis:** Replace emotional debate with statistical evidence and machine learning models.
 * **Showcase a Full-Stack ML Project:** Demonstrate a complete workflow from data acquisition and feature engineering to model training and interpretation.